magento/merchdocs/src/live-search/install.md

 ## Boundaries and thresholds

-At this time the Live Search category search/category API has the following supported limits and static boundaries:
+At this time the Live Search search/category API has the following supported limits and static boundaries:

 ### Indexing boundaries